Korean Dragon Tattoo by Onsil — A Water Guardian in Korean Tradition

 Why is the dragon suited to an arm or sleeve composition?

-The long serpentine body wraps the muscle lines of the arm naturally — which is exactly how Onsil's catalogued piece is composed.
-Rather than placing the dragon as a flat vertical image, the body curves along the shoulder and arm: the head and upper body hold presence near the top, the repeated scales and ink shading create a continuous flow down the arm, and a vortex near the lower part gathers the motion toward the end of the sleeve.
-The dragon is designed to move with the structure of the body rather than sit still on it.
+The long serpentine body wraps the muscle lines of the arm naturally — Onsil's two catalogued full-sleeve designs each work this differently.
+One is composed with the muscle lines and movement of the arm in mind: the head and upper body hold presence near the top, the repeated scales and ink shading create a continuous flow down the arm, and a vortex near the lower part gathers the motion toward the end of the sleeve.
+The other draws on the flowing movement of dragons in traditional Korean paintings, allowing the body to wrap naturally around the arm, with red flames following the dragon's movement against monochrome scales.
+In both, the dragon is designed to move with the structure of the body rather than sit still on it.

 What sizes and body placements work best for a dragon?